wadt2020/wadt2020.github.io/index.md

 - Combinations of deductive software verification techniques with other formal methods
 - Applications of deductive software verification on industrial case studies

-This stream will be scheduled in such a way that there will be only a minimal overlap with the VerifyThis workshop at Etaps 2020, if at all.
+This stream will be scheduled in such a way that there will be no overlap with the VerifyThis workshop at Etaps 2020.

 ### General Stream